 This paste dries quickly, can be painted over, and has less shrinkage than drywall mud.
 However, it is only for small areas on walls that have already been mudded.
 Spackling paste isn’t too easy to use either.

 Spackling paste is finishing work.
-So although it isn’t beginning drywall work, which is crucial, it is visible.
-So mistakes you make will be noticeable unless in an area that people don’t see very often.
+Although it isn’t beginning drywall work, which is crucial.
+Mistakes will be noticeable unless you’re working in an area that people don’t see very often.
 Either way, you don’t want to add too much spackle.

-Drywall mud is usually used for hanging new drywall.
-It is used to cover joints and anything that isn’t smooth when you hang drywall the first time.
-It can be used over large areas and is a little thinner than spackling paste.
+Drywall mud is for hanging new drywall.
+It’s meant to cover joints and anything that isn’t smooth.
+You can apply it to large areas and is thinner than spackling paste.

 Drywall mud can be found in pre-mixed containers or in dry powders that you add water to and mix yourself.
 You can use drywall mud instead of spackling paste if you need to but you can’t use spackling paste instead of drywall mud.